Bible Stories for the Young

 But the people just got angry at Jeremiah.
 They even tried to hurt him.

 Jeremiah said, “I am made fun of all day long.
 All I get to talk about is sadness and badness.
-But if I say, ‘I will not say God’s word anymore, I’ll just stop,’ then God’s word starts to get hot in my heart — like a fire burning me on my inside.
-Then I can’t hold it in anymore.
-I just have to say what God tells me to say.”
+But if I say, ‘I will not say God’s word anymore,’ then God’s word starts to get hot in my heart — like a fire burning me on the inside.
+I can’t hold God’s word back.
+I have to say what God tells me to say.”

-But he never gave up trying to help the people because he knew that God would help and give good things to anyone who softened their heart.
+But he never gave up trying to help the people because he knew that God would take care of anyone who softened their heart.
 Remember that the next time you start to feel stubborn.
-Good things come to those who soften their hearts and listen to correction.
+God will take care of those who soften their hearts to Him and listen to His correction.